chonho/MuseIO-EEGreceiver/README.md

 # MuseIOReceiver
-School project to receive data from Muse headband
+project to receive data from Muse headband

 - Collects EEG data from FP1, TP9, TP10, FP2 (10-20 System)
 - Uses FFT to extract the power in the theta, alpha, beta and gamma frequency bands